-B.S., Fairmont State College; M.P.A., West Virginia University; Ph.D., University of Maryland.
+B.S., Fairmont State College; M.P.A., West Virginia University and Ph.D.
+University of Maryland.

 Ron Monark, Clinical Lecturer of Business, A.B., The College of William & Mary, M.B.A., The University of Chicago.

-Vladimir Atanasov, Cabell Faculty Fellow and Assistant Professor of Business
+Vladimir Atanasov, Cabell Faculty Fellow and Richard C. Kraemer Distinguished Associate Professor of Business

 B.S. and M.A., University of National and World Economy, Sofia, Bulgaria; Ph.D., Pennsylvania State University.

 Areas of interest Corporate Governance, Law and Finance, Institutional Investors, Portfolio Optimization, Auctions, Bargaining and Coalition Formation.

 B.S., University of North Carolina at Chapel Hill; M.A., University of Delaware; Ph.D., Brown University.

 Specializes in economics, capital markets, business cycles, monetary policy and inflation.